ComfyUI Extension: Luminance Stack Processor

 - Connect Exposures: Connect each EV image to corresponding input

-- Choose Algorithm: Select HDR algorithm (Radiance Fusion recommended - our custom algorithm)
+- Choose Algorithm: Select HDR algorithm (Radiance Fusion recommended - custom algorithm)

 - Add Export Node: "HDR Export to EXR"